Bataan Death March: A Journey Through Pictures

 Approximately the midway point of the Death March is the town proper of Orion.
 But the ordeal seemed to have no end.

 At the 1948 London Olympics, the first after the Second World War, Delfo Cabrera of Argentina won the men’s marathon event at 2:34:51.6.
-But for the captured Filipino and American soldiers who have passed the 42-km mark were still under constant badgering by the merciless Japanese.
+But for the captured Filipino and American soldiers who have passed the 42-km mark, they were still under constant badgering by the merciless Japanese.